-We issued \$15,450,000 in BAN's in March 2014, for the construction of Cell 5 and ancillary facilities.
+The Authority issued \$15,450,000 in BAN's in March 2014, for the construction of Cell 5 and ancillary facilities.
+In March 2015, a portion of the BAN"s where converted to short term EFC funding and the remainder converted to long term bonds.
+The Authority will convert the short term EFC funding to bonds in March 2016.

-Additional information on the bonds payable may be found in Notes 5 and 6 - Bans and Bonds Payable of the notes to the financial statements starting on page 35 of this report.
-Further information on long-term debt with respect to equipment financing may be found in Note 7- Long-Term Debt of the notes to the financial statements on page 36 of this report.
+Additional information on the bonds payable may be found in Notes 5 and 6 - Bans (Revenue Anticipation Notes) and Bonds Payable of the notes to the financial statements starting on page 37 of this report.
+Further information on long-term debt with respect to equipment financing may be found in Note 7- Long-Term Debt of the notes to the financial statements on page 39 of this report.